WrenOswin/Compiler-Lab-CSL411/README.md

 16. Calculator that takes input either hex or decimal and prints output in both hex and decimal.
 (Using lex and yacc)

+17. Intermediate code generator using lex and yacc

 lex filename.l

 bison -dy filename.y